twilio/voice-quickstart-android/exampleCustomAudioDevice/README.md

 ### Setup

 Refer to the [README](https://github.com/twilio/voice-quickstart-android/blob/master/README.md) for instructions on how to generate an access token and make an outbound `Call`.
+In [step 6](https://github.com/twilio/voice-quickstart-android#6-run-the-app), update the placeholder of `accessToken` with access token string you copied in `CustomDeviceActivity.java`.

 ### Running